skinnydini/SML5202-2021-Final/page2.md

   <hr>

   <p>Below is voice recorder!
-If you follow <a href="https://www.ipachart.com/">this link</a>, you will find an interactive version of the chart on the right!
+If you follow <a href="https://www.ipachart.com/" target="_blank">this link</a>, you will find an interactive version of the chart on the right!
 Select a character you find interesting, play the sound and see if you can repeat it accurately using the voice recording tool!</p>

   <hr>